 Cultural Heritage of the National Research Council of Italy

 Professor Riccardo Pozzo received his M.A. at Università di Milano in 1983, his Ph.D. at Universität des Saarlandes in 1988, and his Habilitation at Universität Trier in 1995.
 In 1996 he went to the U.S. to teach German Philosophy at the School of Philosophy of the Catholic University of America.
 In 2003 he came back to Italy to Chair the History of Philosophy at the Università di Verona.
 From 2009 to 2012 he was the Director of the Institute for the European Intellectual Lexicon and History of Ideas of CNR.
 Since 2013 he is the Director of the Department of Humanities and Social Sciences, Cultural Heritage of CNR.
-Order of Merit of the Federal Republic of Germany on ribbon.
+Order of Merit of the Federal Republic of Germany on the ribbon.
 He was elected a member of the Institut International de Philosophie.
-He currently serves as member of the H2020 Programme Committee Configuration Research Infrastructures and of the Scientific Review Group for the Humanities of ESF as well as chair of the World Congress of Philosophy Beijing 2018 program committee.
+He currently serves as a member of the H2020 Programme Committee Configuration Research Infrastructures and of the Scientific Review Group for the Humanities of ESF as well as chair of the World Congress of Philosophy Beijing 2018 program committee.
 He has published monographs on the Renaissance (Schwabe, 2012), the Enlightenment (Frommann-Holzboog, 2000), Kant (Akal, 1998; Lang 1989), and Hegel (La Nuova Italia, 1989).
 He has edited and co-edited the proceedings of the 36th Congresso Italiano di Filosofia (Mimesis, 2009) and recently a miscellany on Kant on the Unconscious (DeGruyter, 2012) as well as volumes on Dilthey and the methodology of the history of ideas (Meiner, 2010; Harrassowitz, 2011; Frommann-Holzboog, 2011) and several others.
 He has published in the following journals: Ave Maria Law Review, Archiv für Begriffsgeschichte, American Catholic Philosophical Quarterly, Berichte zur Wissenschaftsgeschichte, Giornale critico della filosofia italiana, Hegel-Jahrbuch, History of Science, History of Universities, Intersezioni, Isis, Jahrbuch für Universitätsgeschichte, Journal of the History of Philosophy, Kant-Studien, Medioevo, Philosophical News, Quaestio, Review of Metaphysics, Rivista di storia della filosofia, Studi Kantiani, and Topoi.

 The success of an intercultural history of philosophy is measured by its effectiveness in establishing continuities and interactions of cultural traditions—transcriptions, interpretations, and translations of texts into new contexts.
 We are talking about locating philosophy as a province within the intercultural realm.
-It is time to move beyond mere passive acceptance of the fact of multiple cultures effectively existing in a society (inclusive society) and to promote cultural diversity and intercultural dialogue (reflective society).
+It is time to move beyond mere passive acceptance of the fact of multiple cultures effectively exist in a society (inclusive society) and to promote cultural diversity and intercultural dialogue (reflective society).
 In fact, intellectual history and philosophy hardly talk to each other.
-Diverse methodological approaches, very little literature in common, diverse even the footnotes.
+Diverse methodological approaches, very little literature in common, and diverse even the footnotes.
 The subjects are nonetheless the same ones: thought and its history.
-Looking for an intercultural model to the history of philosophy begins from a critical consideration of this nonspeaking.
+Looking for an intercultural model for the history of philosophy begins with a critical consideration of this nonspeaking.
 Historians of philosophy have pointed out that it is necessary for philosophy to continuously look for assurances.
 In other words, it is part of the mission of philosophy to constantly renew the issues it works on and the methods it works with.
 Intellectual history frequently involves a close reconstruction of philosophical arguments as they have been recorded in texts during the centuries of their historical transmission.
 In this sense, intellectual history bears a strong resemblance to the history of philosophy.
 But intellectual history remains importantly distinct from the history of philosophy for the simple reason that philosophers tend to disregard cultural diversity so as to count almost exclusively upon the internal coherence of philosophical arguments themselves.
-It is clear, then, that twenty-first-century history of philosophy can be usefully reinvented on the basis of a development towards intercultural dialogue.
+It is clear, then, that the twenty-first-century history of philosophy can be usefully reinvented on the basis of development towards intercultural dialogue.

 Professor William Blattner